phonghuule/aws-well-architected-labs-1/content/Well-ArchitectedTool/200_Labs/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/_index.md

 ## Introduction

-In this lab, you will become familiar with how you can better manage workload risks identified in the [AWS Well-Architected Tool](https://aws.amazon.com/well-architected-tool/) (AWS WA Tool).
-You will learn how to efficiently track risks across your entire technology portfolio while maintaining a single source of truth for risk information in an automated manner.

-Most workloads contain risks or opportunities for improvement which can lead to better business outcomes when addressed.
-Risk mitigation should be prioritized based on the impact it can have on your business.
-As the number of workloads increases, it can be a challenge to manage and prioritize which risks to address first.

-By tracking all risks in a single location, you can better understand which risks are related, prioritize them accordingly, and implement best practices to mitigate them.
-Being able to track risks across workloads will allow you to prevent duplication of efforts and enables teams to be aligned on priorities for risk remediation.

-In this lab, you will use AWS WA Tool APIs and create OpsItems in [AWS Systems Manager OpsCenter](https://docs.aws.amazon.com/systems-manager/latest/userguide/OpsCenter.html) to track best practices missing from your workloads.
-You can then view, investigate, and resolve those OpsItems in a single location, and automatically update the risk status of the workload on the AWS WA Tool.
-The entire process will be automated using [AWS Lambda](https://aws.amazon.com/lambda/) functions.
+In this lab, you will learn how to use the new feature [AWS Well-Architected integration with AWS Trusted Advisor](https://aws.amazon.com/about-aws/whats-new/2022/11/aws-well-architected-tool-workload-discovery-speeds-reviews/) to accelerate Well-Architected Framework reviews (WAFRs).

+Collecting information on AWS resources using Trusted Advisor checks allows customers to validate if a workload’s state is aligned with AWS best practices.
+The new AWS Well-Architected Tool [integration with AWS Trusted Advisor](https://aws.amazon.com/about-aws/whats-new/2022/11/aws-well-architected-tool-workload-discovery-speeds-reviews/) makes it easier and faster to gain insights during WAFRs.
+The Trusted Advisor checks that are relevant to a specific set of best practices have been mapped to the corresponding questions in Well-Architected.
+The new feature now shows the mapped Trusted Advisor checks directly in the Well-Architected Tool.

-The skills you learn will help you create risk management workflows which will help you determine your priorities in alignment with Operational Excellence best practices of the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/)
+The skills you learn will help you to accelerate your cloud optimization by reducing the time required to measure workloads against the AWS best practices in the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/)

 ## Goals:

-* Create actionable work items from workload risks
-* Maintain a single source of truth for workload risk information
+* Enabling the AWS Well-Architected Tool integration with AWS Trusted Advisor
+* Reduce the time required to perform WAFRs using insights from AWS Trusted Advisor

 ## Prerequisites:

 * An [AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for testing, that is not used for production or other purposes.
-* An IAM user or role in your AWS account that has Administrator privileges.
+* An Identity and Access Management (IAM) user or federated credentials into that account that has permissions to use Well-Architected Tool ([WellArchitectedConsoleFullAccess managed policy](https://docs.aws.amazon.com/wellarchitected/latest/userguide/security_iam_id-based-policy-examples.html#security_iam_id-based-policy-examples-full-access)).
-* [Define and document the workload state](https://wellarchitectedlabs.com/well-architectedtool/100_labs/100_walkthrough_of_the_well-architected_tool/) for one or more workloads in the AWS WA Tool.
+* Access to [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/knowledge-center/trusted-advisor-intro/) Amazon Trusted Advisor provides best practices (or checks) in four categories: cost optimization, security, fault tolerance, and performance improvement.

 **NOTE**: You will be billed for any applicable AWS resources used as part of this lab, that are not covered in the AWS Free Tier.